Bitcoin Correlations

 Second, Nasdaq-led runs dominate the time-in-regime budget — especially since mid-2020.
 The Covid-era liquidity flush, the 2022 Fed hiking cycle, and the 2024–25 AI-led rally all produced multi-month windows where the QQQ coefficient sat above +0.5 and the GLD coefficient was a sideshow.
 Lyn Alden’s 2024 essay on Bitcoin as a global liquidity barometer argues the deeper driver is global money-supply growth: tech equities and Bitcoin both depend on cheap discount rates, and the equity-correlation is downstream of that shared sensitivity rather than the cause.

 Third, the framing flips faster than narrative allows.
 Arthur Hayes frames Bitcoin as a global-fiat-liquidity barometer; the canonical institutional research note Bitcoin First positions it as an uncorrelated portfolio diversifier; Peter Schiff has argued Bitcoin is “negatively correlated” with gold in his debates with Saifedean Ammous.
 Each framing is a window in this data, not a constant.
-Today’s GLD reading of +0.17 and QQQ reading of +0.96 place the network in a Nasdaq-led regime; the next regime change will arrive on its own schedule.
+Today’s GLD reading of +0.81 and QQQ reading of −0.05 place the network in a gold-led regime; the next regime change will arrive on its own schedule.

 An institutional research note on the factors driving gold and Bitcoin documents the long-run baseline plainly: across the post-2015 record, the 90-day BTC–GLD correlation has averaged about +0.10, with a peak of +0.57 and a trough of −0.37.
 The digital-gold thesis is a regime that fires, not a structural state.

 The reference universe is selective.
 The five ETFs cover gold, US equities (broad, tech, small-cap), and long bonds.
-They do not cover the dollar index, oil, EM equities, the yen carry, or credit spreads — each of which has a real claim on Bitcoin’s correlation surface in specific regimes.
+They do not cover the dollar index (DXY), oil, EM equities, the yen carry, or credit spreads — each of which has had a real claim on Bitcoin’s correlation surface in specific regimes (the August 2024 yen-carry unwind is a clean example the chart cannot see).
 Add an asset and you may find a higher coefficient than anything on this page; the absence is not a denial.

 Calendar-alignment loses weekend information.
 Bitcoin trades 24/7; equity ETFs do not.
 Folding the 24/7 returns onto Monday-to-Friday closes parks weekend price action inside the Friday-to-Monday bar.
-Major weekend moves (October 2023 Hamas attack, March 2023 USDC depeg) hit the chart as a single elevated Monday return rather than three separate prints.
+Major weekend moves (the October 2023 Hamas-attack repricing, the March 2023 USDC depeg) hit the chart as a single elevated Monday return rather than as the multi-day events they were.
 The coefficient absorbs this; the narrative attribution does not.

 Frequently asked